eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 Heterogenous workloads across multi-cloud, bare-metal, and edge environments often lack verifiable identities, relying instead on pre-shared secrets that enable impersonation if intercepted.
 Concurrently, Trusted Execution Environments (TEEs) and other high-assurance workloads are limited to single point-in-time attestation when they otherwise require continuous verification of platform trustworthiness throughout long-running sessions.

-This document specifies Entity and Compute Attestation (ECA), a protocol within the RATS architecture that addresses both challenges.
-ECA defines an identity bootstrap procedure where Attester and Verifier collaboratively act as an Identity Supplier to establish cryptographically verifiable identity for ephemeral workloads through proof of possession without the use of secrets like bearer tokens, and an attestation renewal procedure providing single round-trip verification bound to (D)TLS sessions via TLS Exported Authenticators.
-Both procedures are transport-agnostic and integrate with frameworks like WIMSE and SPIFFE/SPIRE.
+This document specifies Entity and Compute Attestation (ECA), a protocol that profiles RATS architecture to address both challenges.
+ECA defines an identity bootstrap procedure where Attester and Verifier collaboratively act as an Identity Supplier to establish an emergent and cryptographically verifiable identity for ephemeral workloads through proof of joint possession without the use of secrets like bearer tokens.
+The protocol also defines an attestation renewal procedure providing single round-trip verification bound to (D)TLS sessions via TLS Exported Authenticators that directly enables continuous attestation over time.
+ECA is designed as a supporting component for frameworks like WIMSE and to enhance related projects such as SPIFFE/SPIRE.
 The security properties of both procedures have been formally analyzed (see Appendix A).

 {mainmatter}